Nandiniae/NandiCloud/README.md

 NandiCloud is a Minecraft server/proxy management system ("Cloud System").
 It will care about keeping online enough servers of every kind.

 ## Features
-NandiCLoud is full of innovative features.
+NandiCloud is full of innovative features.
 Here is a list of the most important ones:

  - **Automatic and dynamic starting** of Minecraft servers and a BungeeCord proxy.
  - **Powerful API**, synchronized over your whole network in real-time.